apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Very good sentences**
+**What we know about the mysterious drones buzzing over New Jersey**

-You can read more about it [here](https://marginalrevolution.com/marginalrevolution/2024/12/very-good-sentences-44.html).
+You can read more about it [here](https://www.bbc.com/news/articles/c62785697v0o).

 ## Requirements
 - Python 3.8